 This castle is completely different from other castles you’ve seen since it’s built within the cave and hanging on the 123m above sea level cliff.
 It is believed that the original castle was built around the 12th century when the gothic style was blooming in Europe.
 These days castle was rebuilt in the 16th century and have five stores and fifteen rooms.

-Mostnica gorge is a gorge that was carved by the Mostnica stream and is located in the Voje Valley near the Stara Fuzina village and close to the Lake Bohinj.
+Mostnica Gorge is a gorge that was carved by the Mostnica stream and is located in the Voje Valley near the Stara Fuzina village and close to Lake Bohinj.

-A popular hiking/walking trail between Slovenians and tourist and is considered to be the most beautiful natural wonder in the Lake Bohinj.
+A popular hiking/walking trail between Slovenians and tourists and is considered to be the most beautiful natural wonder in the Lake Bohinj.

 While following the Mostnica gorge trail, you will see numerous beautiful rocks and quite high waterfalls that will take your breath away.
 The gorge trail’s length is about 12 km and takes about three and a half hours to finish it, so make sure you have enough time.

 This place is highly recommended for people who love exploring and beautiful scenery.

 Read also: Top 20 UNESCO World Heritage Sites in Europe

 Piran is a Slovenian town in southwestern Slovenia near the Adriatic Sea.
 The town is famous for its medieval architecture, narrow streets and beautiful small houses which are located in the town’s old town.

 Piran’s old town is a nicely preserved historic town that offers the sights of beautiful Gothic architecture.
 Most of the time, Piran is a crowded town that becomes the major summer holiday destination during late spring to early autumn.